prog4biol/pfb2019/README.md

 >>> print("dna")
 dna
 ```
-> The literal value of 'dna' is printed to the screen.
-The variable called 'dna' is not interpolated when it is inside of quotes.
+> The literal string 'dna' is printed to the screen, not the contents 'ATG'

 Let's see what happens when we give `print()` two literal strings as arguments.
 ```python